SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 }
 ```

-To ensure that the **element.xml** file is taken into account while the solution is being packaged, default scaffolding added needed configuration to define a feature framework feature definition for the solution package.

-## Deploy the Extension to SharePoint Online and host JavaScript from local host
+## Deploy the extension to SharePoint Online and host JavaScript from local host

-Now you are ready to deploy the solution to a SharePoint site and to have the `CustomAction` automatically associated on the site level.
+Now you are ready to deploy the solution to a SharePoint site and have the `CustomAction` automatically associated on the site level.

 1. In the console window, enter the following command to package your client-side solution that contains the extension so that we get the basic structure ready for packaging: